 Banff National Park was the first national park we visited.
-It is the closest park to a commercial airport, the Calgary airport, only an hour and a half away.
-The park is completely located in the province of Alberta.
+This park is closest to a commercial airport, in Calgary, which is only an hour and a half away.
+The park is located entirely within Alberta.

-Of all the national parks, Banff has the biggest offer of the Canadian Rockies attractions.
-If you are planning a 2 weeks Canadian Rockies road trip, book approximately one week for this park.
+Of all the parks, Banff National Park has the most attractions to offer.
+If you are planning a 2-week longs road trip in the Canadian Rockies, leave approximately one week to explore this park.

-Banff town is the ideal place to start your Canadian Rockies road trip.
-The two nights we spent in this area we stayed at Two Jack Lakeside Campground.
-The lake views of this campground will make you fall in love immediately.
+Banff is the ideal place to start your Canadian Rockies road trip.
+In the two nights we spent in this area, we stayed at Two Jack Lakeside Campground.
+You will immediately fall in love with the lake views at this campground.

-The small Two Jack lake is linked to lake Minnewanka by a narrowing of the same one.
-I recommend some of the trekking routes setting out from this lake.
-We took the one following towards Stewart Canyon.
+The small Two Jack Lake is linked to the larger Lake Minnewanka through a small channel.
+I recommend trekking a few routes that start out from this lake.
+We took the one towards Stewart Canyon.

-Another thing you have to do in the Canadian Rockies is to enjoy the sunset from Vermilion Lakes, which are very close to Banff Town.
+Another thing you have to do in the Canadian Rockies is enjoying a sunset from Lake Vermilion, which is very close to Banff.

-Also, staying at Banff town is a good option to do some of the activities that we found in the Bow Valley Parkway.
+Also, staying in Banff town was a good option to do some of the activities that we found in Bow Valley Parkway.

 BOW VALLEY PARKWAY

-The Bow Valley Parkway is one of the most amazing natural areas we’ve ever seen.
-Its slender pine trees and tight curves make it just special to drive across it.
-Over there you can find several Canadian Rockies landmarks as Castle Mountain or Morant’s curve.
+Bow Valley Parkway is one of the most amazing natural areas we’ve ever seen.
+Driving through the slender pine trees and tight curves was a special experience.
+You can find several Canadian Rockies landmarks here, such as Castle Mountain or Morant’s Curve.

-One of the most popular excursions in the area is Johnston Canyon, where you can see waterfalls with two levels of height.
+One of the most popular excursions in the area is Johnston Canyon, where you can see double-tiered waterfalls.

 If you still have energy after reaching the upper waterfalls you can continue ascending to the Ink Pots.
-One of our favorite spots in our Canadian Rockies road trip in 15 days.
+This was one of our favorite spots in our 15-day Canadian Rockies road trip.

-Lake Louise itself is probably the most visited lake in the Canadian Rockies.
+Lake Louise by itself is likely the most visited lake within the Canadian Rockies.